Former Texas Tech women's coach disputes firing in lawsuit - WHIZ News

-Former Texas Tech women’s basketball coach Marlene Stollings, who was fired after USA Today published a report detailing players’ claims of physical and emotional abuse, filed a lawsuit against the school and athletic director Kirby Hocutt on Tuesday.
+Former Texas Tech women’s basketball coach Marlene Stollings, who was fired after USA Today published a report detailing players’ claims of physical and emotional abuse, has filed a lawsuit against the school and athletic director Kirby Hocutt.

-The lawsuit claims breach of contract, fraud, fraudulent inducement, defamation and sex discrimination.
+The lawsuit filed Tuesday in U.S. District Court in Lubbock, Texas, claims breach of contract, fraud, fraudulent inducement, defamation and sex discrimination.
 Stollings was fired on Aug.
 6, a day after the scathing report was published.

 “This termination could not properly have been for cause,” the lawsuit said.
 “Texas Tech’s own internal reviews had found — accurately — that Coach Stollings had not taken any actions which were in violation of her employment contract.”